President - Mary Hillberg

 Director at Large - Bill Hillberg

-Regular monthly Board meetings are scheduled for the fourth Thursday of the month, 7:00 PM at The Moose Lodge, 3190 Courtenay Pkwy, Merritt Island.
+Regular monthly Board meetings are currently scheduled for the fourth Thursday of the month, 7:00 PM at The Moose Lodge, 3190 Courtenay Pkwy, Merritt Island.
 If there is a change in schedule or location, it will be posted on this site and on the community bulletin boards.
-Board meeting agendas are available to Owners at the meeting.
-2018 Minutes of Meetings are located in the Downloads section of this site.
+Board meeting agendas are available to Owners at the meeting and usually on this site.
+2018 Minutes of Meetings are posted in the Downloads section of this site as they are approved.

 Notice of Membership meetings, as well as Annual and Budget meetings, with agendas and other needed information are sent electronically or by USPS to all Owners.

 Please email the board at firstname.lastname@example.org to volunteer for a committee.
-Those currently being formed include:
+Those currently in place include:

 Welcoming Committee - Chair and one member in place